Chart Color Schemes

 Educational outcomes in Goolwa - Port Elliot fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them - advanced diplomas account for 11.7% and certificates for 27.7%.
+The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 39.4% of residents aged 15+ holding them - advanced diplomas comprise 11.7% and certificates make up 27.7%.

 Frequently Asked Questions - Education